South Carolina Upstate hosts Radford in conference showdown - WTOP News

 Spartanburg, South Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Rebekah Gordon and South Carolina Upstate host Joi Williams and Radford in Big South play.
+BOTTOM LINE: Big South foes South Carolina Upstate and Radford meet on Saturday.

-The Spartans are 4-5 on their home court.
-South Carolina Upstate is eighth in the Big South scoring 53.0 points while shooting 36.3% from the field.
+The Spartans are 4-5 in home games.
+South Carolina Upstate is 1-1 when it wins the turnover battle and averages 21.8 turnovers per game.

-The Highlanders have gone 5-3 against Big South opponents.
-Radford is 1-1 in games decided by 3 points or fewer.
+The Highlanders are 5-3 in conference games.
+Radford has a 2-11 record against teams above .500.

-South Carolina Upstate’s average of 4.9 made 3-pointers per game is 1.1 fewer made shots on average than the 6.0 per game Radford gives up.
-Radford has shot at a 38.8% rate from the field this season, 0.6 percentage points below the 39.4% shooting opponents of South Carolina Upstate have averaged.
+South Carolina Upstate scores 53.0 points per game, 13.1 fewer points than the 66.1 Radford allows.
+Radford averages 6.3 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.7 per game South Carolina Upstate allows.

-TOP PERFORMERS: Gordan is scoring 9.3 points per game with 8.7 rebounds and 1.1 assists for the Spartans.
+TOP PERFORMERS: Jeni Levine is averaging 8.4 points and 3.2 assists for the Spartans.
 Cassie Gallagher is averaging 10.0 points and 4.0 rebounds while shooting 31.8% over the last 10 games.

-Williams is averaging 11.1 points for the Highlanders.
-Cate Carlson is averaging 10.9 points over the last 10 games.
+Joi Williams is averaging 11.1 points for the Highlanders.
+Cate Carlson is averaging 10.9 points and 3.2 rebounds while shooting 38.5% over the past 10 games.

 LAST 10 GAMES: Spartans: 3-7, averaging 53.5 points, 34.0 rebounds, 11.0 assists, 5.0 steals and 3.4 blocks per game while shooting 37.1% from the field.
 Their opponents have averaged 65.6 points per game.